open-make/openmakewebsite/content/blog/2021-08-31-genesis/index.en.md

 the BUA and discussed different angles how to address this very specific and theoretic, yet application-oriented call.
 >
->The next question was about the right partners to create a small team around the concept, ideally from two other BUA partners to maximise our chances.
+>The next question was about the right partners to create a small team around the concept, ideally from two other BUA partners to maximize our chances.
 As the year was ending, we deferred the search to the new year.
 By chance, Julien contacted us in January and it became clear very quickly that he had critical knowledge on open data publishing combined with a broader mindset for free and open source culture.
 This was an extremely pleasant surprise.
 Moreover, we quickly started talking about possible use cases and Julien mentioned a former supervisor called Tim Landgraf who had more recently become a junior professor at the FU Berlin – and was working on open hardware prototypes.
 He quickly contacted him and conversing together about the project idea and the open hardware policy at Tim’s lab, it turned out that we could all agree on very strongly aligned goals.
 >
 > From there, we met on Zoom on Friday afternoon for an hour to align on the proposal writing.
 A central aspect was partnering.